mschoenebeck/zeos-sapling/README.md

 - [JS Wallet (Sapling)](https://github.com/mschoenebeck/zeos-wallet/tree/sapling)

 ## Description
 This application was developed and deployed to the Kylin testnet as proof-of-concept for the ZEOS project.
 It is a simple and straight forward implementation of a protocol for untraceable transfers of fungible tokens on [EOSIO](https://eos.io/) blockchains.
 It is inspired by and almost exactly implemented as the [Nightfall](https://github.com/EYBlockchain/nightfall) protocol for private transactions on Ethereum based on zk-SNARK.
-The proving system utilized by this application is the original Groth16 implementation of Zcash Sapling (Check out the [ZEOS Verifier](https://github.com/mschoenebeck/zeos-verifier)).
-Since the proof verification is too expensive to be executed on chain the [DAPP Network's vCPU Service](https://liquidapps.io/vcpu) is utilized to offload the heavy computation to the DSP nodes.
-While this approach comes with a potential security trade-off because of no on-chain proof verification it has the benefit of great scalability and incredibly low transaction costs.
-The JS wallet which is the UI for this application can be used together with the [Anchor Wallet](https://greymass.com/en/anchor/).

 ## Getting Started